 Getting the relationship right between parent and grown-up child can be challenging.
 How do you gauge what sort of parent-child relationship you should have?
 How involved do children want their parents to be in their adult lives?

 Sometimes you just have to bite your tongue.
-All you can hope for is that throughout their childhood they have learnt from you and that you have given them the life lessons that they need and which will stand them in good stead.
+All you can hope for is that, throughout their childhood, they have learnt from you and that you have given them the life lessons they need, which will stand them in good stead.

-The process of “Letting Go”, the difficulty of it and the timing of it is one of the main reasons why the teenage years can be an issue.
-One of the main causes of teenage difficulties is the divergent opinion between parent and child as to how much involvement the parent should have in the growing child’s life.
-Teenagers, as they go through that “difficult phase” will often think that their well-meaning parents are too interfering, too controlling, too restrictive, too inquisitive.
+The process of “Letting Go”, the difficulty of it and the timing of it are one of the main reasons why the teenage years can be an issue.
+One of the main causes of teenage difficulties is the divergent opinions of parents and children about how much involvement the parent should have in the child’s life.
+Teenagers, as they go through that “difficult phase”, will often think that their well-meaning parents are too interfering, too controlling, too restrictive, too inquisitive.

-Too often, parents fail to realise that their child is becoming an adult.
-They see them every day, they don’t notice the changes.
+Too often, parents fail to realise that their child is growing up.
+They see them every day, but they don’t notice the changes.
 Parents do need to make a point of regularly looking at their child’s physical, mental and emotional development in a detached way and adjusting their own behaviour accordingly.

-Stepping back as a parent is not a singular event but happens gradually as the teenager matures.
-This, no doubt, makes it even harder to get right. – knowing when and by how much you should let go of your parental role and keeping that within the needs of your child.
+Stepping back as a parent is not a singular event but a gradual process as the teenager matures.
+This, no doubt, makes it even harder to get right. – Knowing when and by how much you should let go of your parental role, and keeping that within the needs of your child.
 Very few parents will get it completely right.
-And, too often, rather than stepping back gradually, parents tend to do it in big steps, usually following some sort of altercation with their child.
+And, too often, rather than stepping back gradually, parents tend to take big steps, usually after some sort of altercation with their child.

-Parents are all too aware that if they step back too far too soon they may perhaps put their child at risk or they may appear neglectful, disinterested, even unloving.
+Parents are all too aware that if they step back too far, too soon, they may put their child at risk or appear neglectful, disinterested, or even unloving.

-More recently, the difficulties children have in moving on and into independent living makes it even more difficult for parents to let go.
-Many young adults cannot afford to leave the family home and so parents, rather than not being able to let go, they can’t let go, they can’t get rid.
+More recently, the difficulties children face in moving on and into independent living make it even harder for parents to let go.
+Many young adults cannot afford to leave the family home, and so parents, rather than not being able to let go, can’t let go; they can’t get rid of them.
 Again, this creates a hardship.
 Their physical presence – sharing a house – reinforces that parent-child relationship.